CONCERN: Nerve Entrapment (Pinched Nerve)

 Physiotherapy rehabilitation may involve:

-Nerve mobility (nerve gliding) exercises
+Nerve mobility or nerve gliding exercises

 Strengthening surrounding muscles